Ayushmann Khurrana: 2004–2011: Television shows and early career

-After completing his graduation and post-graduation in Journalism, his first job was as a radio personality at BIG FM, Delhi.
+After completing his graduation and post-graduation in journalism, his first job was as a radio personality at BIG FM, Delhi.
+He participated in the second season of the Indian reality TV series MTV Roadies and won.
 He hosted the show Big Chai – Maan Na Maan, Main Tera Ayushmann and also won the Young Achievers Award in 2007 for it.
 He was the youngest recipient of the Bharat Nirman Award in New Delhi.

 He also worked in many other MTV shows such as MTV Fully Faltoo Movies, Cheque De India and Jaadoo Ek Baar.
 He then turned television host with a multiple-talent-based reality show India's Got Talent on Colors TV, which he co-anchored with Nikhil Chinapa, and Stripped, which gave latest updates on the Indian TV industry with a comic tinge, again on MTV.
 At the end of the year, he was also the anchor of the singing reality show Music Ka Maha Muqqabla on STAR Plus.

 Apart from hosting the second season of MTV Rock On and India's Got Talent on Colors, he was also a part of the anchoring team of Extra Innings T20 for Indian Premier League Season 3 on SET Max with Gaurav Kapur, Samir Kochhar, and Angad Bedi, following which he took up the offer of anchoring the dance-based reality show Just Dance on STAR Plus.